bretseanmorgan/pfs-generator/README.md

 A simple, local, browser-based Personal Financial Statement (PFS) generator built in HTML and JavaScript.
 I built this tool because I hate filling out Personal Financial Statements every time we need financing for a project or when a bank requires one for mortgage compliance.
 I also prefer keeping my sensitive data local and away from the cloud.

+## Demo Link

+You can use the hosted demo at https://bretseanmorgan.github.io/pfs-generator/ or run it locally in your own development environment.

 ## Why I Built It

 - **Reduce Repetitive Work:** No more manually filling out PFS forms every time financing is needed.